tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Caracas Arepas Bar
 * City Bakery - *hot chocolate! deliciously intense + has a gigantic homemade marshmallow on top*
 * Grimaldi's
-* Harry's Cafe for brunch, and for
+* Harry's Cafe for brunch, and for st